 Introduction to Cudahy, Wisconsin

 Cudahy, Wisconsin, in Milwaukee county, is 5 miles S of Milwaukee, Wisconsin.
-The city has a population of 18,429.

 The community was originally known as Buckhorn Settlement.
 In the late 1800s, Patrick Cudahy purchased a plot of land to build his meatpacking plant in the Town of Lake, which was about two miles from the Milwaukee City limits.
 In 1895, the first president of the village was elected.
 The area was named after him.
 The community of Cudahy was officially incorporated as a city in 1906.